 95% of the cherries grown in Canada are grown in British Columbia (BC).
 There are three regions blessed with ideal growing conditions: The Okanagan Valley, the Similkameen Valley, and the Creston Valley.

 Q: When is your harvest season?

 Harvest begins in the South Okanagan in early June.
-As the summer goes on, cherries are harvested by variety and location, finishing up at the beginning of September in the North Okanagan and Creston Valley.
-Every year the season varies a little bit, based on the weather. .
+As the summer goes on, cherries are harvested by variety, location, and altitude, finishing up at the beginning of September in the North Okanagan and Creston Valley.
+Every year the season varies a little bit, based on the weather.

 Q: How many acres of cherries are grown in BC?

 Our latest survey shows there are approximately 3500 acres of cherries planted.
 This number is very outdated, however, and the BCCA is working with the Ministry of Agriculture, Lands and Foods to develop some more recent statistics.

 Q: What kind of cherries are grown by BCCA members?